KaiStarkk/everything-newforma-sync/README.md

 ## Known issues
 - Everything needs to be closed while this runs.
 If you have Everything in your startup folder, this creates a race condition.
 The TODO: is for me to make this script execute Everything when it's done, then Everything itself can be removed from startup.
 - Since it's a straight sync, any other folders you've added to Everything will be removed.
+To address this you can create your own links in the 'My Newforma Projects' (e.g. to your Desktop / Downloads / OneDrive folder or synchronized SharePoint/Teams sites).
-There is a "prepend" flag in the config file for this purpose.
+    - Alternatively for scripting there is a "prepend" flag in the config file for this purpose.
 It's a bit unwieldy as backslashes need to be escaped, e.g.
     - ![image](https://github.com/KaiStarkk/everything-newforma-sync/assets/1722064/dd9d0ea9-9fec-4956-a91e-a45f7bceab60)

 - No update feature currently.
 If we need to update the script, you'll have to delete the existing version installed at the startup directory